zerotwo1/react-redux/README.md

 ======

 A place to start tinkering when migrating to Redux-React.
+This entire project may very well only be a reusable and hopefully useful README.md file to light the fire under your teams ass.

 > Contact <franchino@problemspaces.com> for expert advice if your team wants to bite this bullet.
 Tweet at me if you got beef [@franchescino](https://twitter.com/franchescino).